 From the mid 1950s to the early 1960s the TV Western was King.
 At the genre’s peak the three networks aired more than thirty prime time horse operas every week.
-While Dad may have enjoyed Sheriff Matt Dillon of Gunsmoke or Bat Masterson, Detroit’s little buckaroos had at least three local cowboy heroes to look up to; Sagebrush Shorty, Justice Colt and Cactus Dan.
+While Dad may have enjoyed Marshall Matt Dillon of Gunsmoke or Bat Masterson, Detroit’s little buckaroos had at least three local cowboy heroes to look up to; Sagebrush Shorty, Justice Colt and Cactus Dan.

 The Cactus Dan Show, with Dan Edwards, aired on WWJ-TV in the mid 1950s.
 Dressed in the appropriate Stetson hat, vest and cowboy boots, Cactus Dan hosted half-hour episodes of The Adventures of Kit Carson and Steve Donovan, Western Marshall in an Old West setting.
 Necco Skybar, a weird chocolate candy concoction with four different flavored centers, sponsored the show.